AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/validator-network.md

 > A soldier can be added or removed by our governance system.

-### Governance

-When we talk about governance of a bridge, what we mean is that there are only certain validators allowed to sign transactions, and there are only certain tokens allowed to be transfered cross-chain.

-These are decided by our governance members, who, in turn, will decide based on factors, such as stable-coin distributor relations, and crypto partnerships.

 ### Incentivization

 Soldiers in the system are incentivized to validate the transactions and keep the system safe and secure.